matt-erhart/lab/micro.md

-- id rxjs get 12
-    - 1147 open rx.ts
-    - 1157 newselect undefined or infinit
+- move all selected 557
+    - select on hover
+    - remove isSelected

+- lock links btw selection
-    - 1200 click again
+-

+- 120 brainstorm
+    - if move linked
+        - all/all links
+    - if move group links
+        - all to one
+        - multiple groups, move one group?
+            - ven diagram, convex hull

-    - 1206 if greenbox open and delete node
+    - group node / box?
+    - 1ls, 2 notes
-        - ondelete redux, close all portals
+        - move any, move all

+    - move together
+        - neighbors
+        - selected
+        - grouped
+    - onCreate liveslice
-            - needs to be effect
+        -
-            - could be useful for next tasks?
+    - render link thing
+    - style
+    - refactor link types
+    - move together
+    - select one, select others
+    - on create live slice
-        - 1212 list to patches?
+    - listen to dispatch
-- 1219 learn middleware
+    - middleware
-    - 1226 (max 1245)
+    - on click link
+    - move neighbors,

 - refactor creators/makeLink
 - state.json converter
-- updates in all editor instances with same id
 - mouse out but be able to type
     - add version numbers to datatypes
-    - good time to rename things
-    - make a state.json converter
 - right click menu w/ copy/paste

 - code quality
+    - dnd should use movementXY
     - slate editor
         - renderSlateNodes/marks reduce, move to new file
         - don't need data-graph-* in graph node